ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 ## right

-Returns the substring of a string `s` which starts at the specified byte index `offset` from the right.
+Returns a substring of string `s` with a specified `offset` starting from the right.

 **Syntax**